 Looking for different Twitter widget examples that you can easily display on your website?
 You’ve come to the right place.

-Adding various Twitter feeds on your WordPress can help boost engagement and grow your business in no time.
+Embedding Twitter feeds on your WordPress website can help boost engagement and grow your business in no time.

-Plus, we also have step-by-step tutorials so you can easily add them to your WordPress — in just under 5 minutes.
-Yes, even if you’re a complete newbie!
+Plus, we also have step-by-step tutorials so you can easily add them to your WordPress in just under 5 minutes — even if you’re a complete newbie!

 1. Home Timeline

-How can you use the home timeline for Twitter marketing?
-Since you’re displaying tweets from other people you follow, you can follow the Twitter accounts of your brand ambassadors to establish strong brand awareness for your business.
+Since this feed lets you embed tweets from other people you follow, you can follow the Twitter accounts of your brand ambassadors to establish strong brand awareness for your business.

 Sadly, using Twitter’s platform won’t allow you to embed your home timeline on WordPress.